 - Various support options and resources

-In Reno/Sparks, Troop Leadership workshops are held at the GSSN Council Service Center on the first Saturday from 9:00 a.m. to 12:00 p.m. and third Wednesday from 6:00 to 9:00 p.m. of the month.
-However, during holidays and special Girl Scout programming/events the trainings may not be available.
+In Reno/Sparks, Troop Leadership workshops are held at the GSSN Council on the first Saturday of the month from 9 a.m. to 12 p.m.
+However, during holidays and special Girl Scout programming/events, the trainings may not be available.

 A 90 minute in-person workshop where you will take part in fun activities that will help you become comfortable and confident in using the three processes of the Girl Scout Leadership Experience (GSLE): Girl Led, Learning by Doing and Cooperative Learning.